Looking for Technical Guidance?

 Following the restoration of city status to Perth in 2012, resources for a buildings repair scheme became available through the Scottish Government’s regeneration strategy for cities.
-The Perth City Heritage Fund is now is now nearing the end of its second funding term from Historic Environment Scotland,beginning in 2015 and ending in 2018.
+The Perth City Heritage Fund is now nearing the end of its second funding term from Historic Environment Scotland,beginning in 2015 and ending in 2018.
 The second phase of the scheme has made £600,000 of partnership funding available to building owners within the conservation areas of the city and is being managed by Perth and Kinross Heritage Trust in conjunction with Perth and Kinross Council.
 The grants are aimed at assisting owners with the cost of carrying out comprehensive repairs using traditional materials in accordance with best conservation practice.
 For further guidance on best conservation practice see our Information and Advice page.

 The first phase of Perth City Heritage Fund ran from 2012-2015 providing grant assistance to 21 projects.
 To date, a further 25 projects have been completed through tranche 2, investing over £2 million in the conservation and repair of Perth's historic buildings.
 Since 2012, PCHF has:-

 Why not take a closer look at how PCHF is making a different to Perth through some of our case study examples - Historic Tenement Repairs, Empty Buildings, Shop Fronts and Smaller projects - or explore the map below for a full directory of the projects that we've grant assisted.

 NEWS FLASH: Applications for grant assistance in the current tranche of the Perth City Heritage Fund (2015-2018) are now closed.
-The Trust has submitted a bid for a third tranche of funding which, if successful, will be operational from April 2018.
+The Trust has received confirmation of a third tranche of funding from Historic Environment Scotland which will become operational later in 2018.
 If you would like a project to be considered as part of this future tranche, please get in touch through the Contact Us page.
 We encourage enquiries as early as possible in a project's development to ensure that the proposed works are eligible.
 We’ll consider large and small projects which meet the principle objectives of the scheme and the funding criteria.